DataDog/synthetics-test-automation-circleci-orb/README.md

             - build-image
 ```

 For additional options such as customizing the `pollingTimeout` for your CircleCI pipelines, see [CI/CD Integrations Configuration][12].
+For an example test file, see this [`test.synthetics.json` file][15].

 ## Inputs